The Time for Benefits Education & Boosting Financial Literacy is NOW!

 As you know, workplace education can be an invaluable tool.
 And not just to the benefit of employees.
 Research has shown that the stress of financially burdened employees negatively impacts organizations.
 According to PwC’s 2022 Employee Financial Wellness Survey, employees’ trouble with finances can “directly impact an employer’s bottom line in key areas like productivity, retention, attendance and overall engagement.”1

-Employees’ decisions about money and how to best care for their families weigh heavily on your workforce, especially at this time of year.
+Employees’ decisions about money and how to best care for their families weigh heavily on your workforce.
 What can employers do?

 Employee Benefit News offers the following tactics for reaching and engaging employees: